FRCTeam1073-TheForceTeam/viper/README.md

 # webscout

-This is a web-based scouting app designed and used by FRC Team 1073, the Force Team.
-It is documented on the team website: https://www.frc1073.org/scouting-app
+This is a scouting app designed and used by FRC 1073, The Force Team from Hollis and Brookline, New Hampshire.

-This scouting app uses a Raspberry Pi as the web-server, connected via ethernet to 6 scouting tablets.
-The tablets can be ordinary laptops, and even the Raspberry Pi web-server could be a laptop.
-We chose to use the Raspberry Pi and the tablets because they are more energy efficient and can last all day with one charge.

-The scouting hardware layout consists of:
+It is designed to collect data about each of the robots as they compete in the tournament.
+The data, such as the number of each type of point scored by each bot, is then used to inform alliance selection decisions.
+It runs on as a web app on a server that can be taken to events and powered by a battery for use in the stands.

+## Usage

+The workflow at a tournament is:

+1. The lead scouter enters the match schedule for the qualifiers.
+2. Six team members connect wired devices (tablets or laptops) and load the scouting page.
+3. Once the app is loaded, devices can be disconnected for watching and scouting matches.
+Data is stored in persistent storage on the client devices as it is collected.
+4. After the qualifier matches have been completed, all devices that scouted matches reconnect to the server and upload their data.
+5. A device can connect and view the stats page with alliance selection functionality.
+6. Once again, that device can be disconnected and used on the field during alliance selection.
+7. Once alliances are selected, the data about that can be entered for further scouting during playoffs and finals.

+## Data export

+This software stores data in CSV files, which can be imported into Excel or Tableau for post-analysis.

+## Hardware

+The scouting server runs on any device with a Linux, Apache, and Perl stack.
+Any device running a web browser can serve as a scouting device.
+1073 chose energy efficient hardware that can last all day on a single charge:

 - 1 Raspberry Pi Model 3
 - 1 8-port switch